kakajun/auto-generate-md/README.EN.md

 ### Method of use

+Node environment is required

-Global installation (Global installation is required, otherwise it will be reported that the "AGMD" item cannot be recognized as the name of cmdlet, function, script file or runnable program)
+1. Global installation (Global installation is required, otherwise it will be reported that the "AGMD" item cannot be recognized as the name of cmdlet, function, script file or runnable program)